-This is the first of a piece about Russia in general, that I'll be trying to improve and complete over the coming year.
-Please bear with me and leave me comments!
-I want to try to put Gymnastics into context with its past, and with everything that has happened in the past ten years.
+This is the first of a long series of pieces about Russia in general, that I'll be trying to improve and complete over the coming year.
+Please bear with me and leave me comments; I will need feedback and encouragement!
+I want to try to put gymnastics in Russia into context with its past, and especially with everything that has happened in the past ten years.
 It seems to me that things are changing fast.

-Russia has the largest single landmass of any country in the world, spanning Europe to the Far East, from way up north towards the Arctic and the Barents Sea, down to the border with Georgia in the south.
+Russia is the largest landmass of any single country in the world, spanning from Europe to the Far East, from way up north towards the Arctic and the Barents Sea, down to the border with Georgia in the south.
 The country shares land borders with seventeen other nations from Norway to Japan, China and Korea; it shares maritime borders with countries including the USA and Alaska.
+Maps below.

 From the beginning of the 20th century until the end of 1990, Russia was the largest nation of the Soviet Union, which included 15 other countries.
 When the Soviet Union broke up, and all 16 countries of the Soviet Union became individual states, citizens' nationality was decided on the basis of where they were at the time of the changeover.
 So if you were an Armenian executive visiting Moscow at the time of the break up, you would receive a Russian passport.
 It was the easiest way to do the enormous job of assigning identity controls to the people of the former Soviet Union.
 In the main, the arrangements around nationality are flexible though, so if you are, for example, an ethnic Azerbaijani you can live in Moscow and in Baku, and visit your families as often as you wish.